Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 - [How Authentication is Stored in Local Storage](#how-authentication-is-stored-in-local-storage)

-> Before you begin, make sure you have gone through the [Getting Started with the Dev Portal](https://getkong.org/docs/enterprise/latest/developer-portal/getting-started/#getting-started-with-the-kong-developer-portal) and that you have files in
+> Before you begin, make sure you have gone through the [Getting Started with the Dev Portal](https://getkong.org/docs/enterprise/latest/developer-portal/getting-started/#getting-started-with-the-kong-developer-portal)

 ## Enable Authentication